 - income tax relief at up to 30%

 In order to maintain the tax benefits available from investing in a VCT, an investor must hold their shares for 5 years from the date of issue and the company must continue to meet the qualifying conditions throughout this period.
-Failure to do so, could result in a withdrawal of the tax reliefs.
+Failure to do so, could result in the VCT losing its status and a withdrawal of the tax reliefs for all investors within their 5-year restricted period (as well as a removal of the tax-free dividend status going forward).

-Being an equity investment, investors should be aware that returns are not guaranteed, and the original amounts invested could be lost in part or in their entirety.
-Given that small and medium sized companies can take time to grow, and an exit may not be immediately apparent for shareholders.
+Investors should be aware that returns are not guaranteed, and the original amounts invested could be lost in part or in their entirety.
 VCT investments should be considered long-term investments, being at least five years, if not longer.
 Furthermore, the availability of tax benefits should not distract investors from the need to properly consider the risks versus potential returns of any given opportunity.
 As with any alternative investment, tax should not be the driving reason behind an individual’s reason decision to invest.

 For further details of the investment risks please see the Key Risks section of this website and for further details of the tax advantages please see the Tax Treatment section of this website.
 Tax treatment is dependent on the circumstances of each individual and may be subject to change in the future.